African American Studies Program – University of Florida By‐Laws / Preamble

 The core faculty of African American Studies have developed the following program principles:

-- Core faculty of AASP shall be those holding an appointment in AASP (lecturers, assistant, associate, or full professor designation).
-These faculty are contractually obligated to teach at least one AASP course per year.
+A. Core faculty of AASP shall be those holding an appointment in AASP (lecturers, assistant, associate, or full professor designation).
+Faculty contracts are individualized and teaching loads are determined by each contract.

-- AASP core faculty are voting members in AASP decisions that require a vote.
+B. AASP core faculty are voting members in AASP decisions that require a vote.
 Adjunct and affiliate faculty can be invited to participate in discussion of AASP issues, but are non‐voting members.
-After visiting faculty have served for two years, they will become voting members in AASP decisions that require a vote.

-- In issues concerning AASP business items that require a vote, decisions shall be considered valid with participation of 2/3 of the voting members of the Program who vote in person or via email by the given deadline.
-All votes shall be recorded by the AASP Program Assistant.
+C. In issues concerning AASP business items that require a vote, decisions shall be considered valid with participation of the majority of the core AASP faculty.

-- If one member requests, votes must structured as secret ballot.
-Vote outcomes are subject to CLAS, University, UFF, and HR parameters.
+E. Voting for hiring must be conducted Vote processes are subject to CLAS, University, UFF, and HR parameters.

 Duties and Functions of the Director.

-- The Program Director shall convene two meetings of the Program core faculty per semester and one meeting of the Affiliate Faculty and Advisory Board members per academic year.
-Affiliate and Advisory Board meetings will be open to core and affiliate AASP faculty, advisory committee members, staff and student assistants, minors and majors, graduate students, visiting faculty, and adjuncts holding teaching or research appointments during the terms of their appointments.
+Affiliate and Advisory Board meetings will be open to core and affiliate AASP faculty, advisory committee members, staff, minors and majors, staff, graduate students, visiting faculty, and adjuncts holding teaching or research appointments during the terms of their appointments.

-- Membership of Ad Hoc Committees.
-Ad Hoc committees shall be formed by the Director, who shall appoint a chair.
-Ad Hoc committee chairs shall be core faculty, affiliate faculty members, or Advisory Committee members.
+A. Membership of Ad Hoc Committees.
+Ad Hoc committees shall be formed by the Director, who shall appoint a Ad Hoc committee chairs shall be core faculty, affiliate faculty members, or Advisory Committee members.
 Members may be selected from the core faculty, the affiliate faculty, or the Advisory Committee.

 - The Curriculum Committee shall oversee curricular matters pertaining to the Program.
 It is charged with review and recommendation of changes in the major and minor requirements and other modifications of the Program’s curriculum.